In the nine years from 1975 to 1984, Liverpool won seven league titles and four European Cups. And this was fine.

 It was too late to stop Chelsea

-However, it seems if any of these upstarts threaten to have lasting success, they must be taken down.
+However, it seems that if any of these upstarts threaten to have lasting success, they must be taken down.
 There is speculation that it was Chelsea’s emergence as a force in Europe that prompted the creation of the so-called Financial Fair Play rules.

 It was already too late to stop Chelsea, and the same year that Chelsea first reached the Champions League Final, the takeover of Manchester City happened.
 By the time the rules were finalised and became law, City’s extravagant spending had seen them already established as one of the best teams in the land.